-Throughout all these endeavors, Jeff maintained his conviction that someday these disparate pursuits would coalesce in a meaningful way, and that faith has been redeemed in his current position as Director of the Entrepreneurship Center for Music at The University of Colorado-Boulder, a national leader in music career development.
-In his first book, The Entrepreneurial Muse: Inspiring Your Career in Classical Music (Oxford University Press, 2018), he draws on the full range of his professional experiences to prepare his students for lives as artist-citizens – with the stunning geology of the Colorado Front Range as his daily backdrop.
+Throughout all these endeavors, Jeff maintained his conviction that someday these disparate pursuits would coalesce in a meaningful way, and that faith has been redeemed in his current position as Professor of Composition and Director of the Entrepreneurship Center for Music at The University of Colorado-Boulder, a leading program in music career development.
+As Director of the ECM, he draws on the full range of his professional experiences to prepare his students for lives as artist-citizens – with the stunning geology of the Colorado Front Range as the backdrop for his artistic inspiration.
 It's nice when things come together, isn't it?

 Download a full Press Kit here: